Scaling Towards Profitability. (Capital Efficiency, Discipline, Scrappiness, and Winning)

 Lawrence Hester is the Co-Founder and CEO of FareHarbor, the leading online booking platform for tours & activity providers.
 Under his leadership, FareHarbor has grown from a small, family-run business to the largest software provider in the industry, with nearly 50,000 bookable activities nationwide and internationally, and over 175 employees across 5 offices.
 Lawrence serves as a mentor for Denver-based Travelport Labs and is active in the Denver startup community.

-Philip Vorobeychik has been at Insight Venture Partners since 2010, with a focus on infrastructure and application software companies.
-Philip has been involved in 19 stand-alone investments and 20 add-on acquisitions spanning over 10 countries.
-He currently serves as a board member at Kaseya, FireMon, Thycotic, LiveAction, Tricentis, QASymphony, Prevalent, Resolve Systems, and N2W, and works closely with the management teams at Veeam, Cylance, and others.
+Philip Vorobeychik joined Insight Venture Partners in 2010 and focuses on infrastructure and application software companies.
+Philip has been involved in 21 stand-alone investments and 20 add-on acquisitions spanning over 10 countries.
+He currently serves as a board member at Kaseya, FireMon, Thycotic, LiveAction, LogTrust, Tricentis, QASymphony, Prevalent, Resolve Systems, and N2W, and works closely with the management teams at Veeam, Cylance, and others.
 These investments include both small and mid-sized companies, with a variety of capital structures and exit strategies.